 ISCED 3 – upper secondary education

 Fulltime secondary education contains three stages in Flanders.
 ISCED 3 refers to stages 2 and 3.
 Each stage consists of two grades.
+The first stage is organised in an A- and B-stream.
+Since the modernization, in principle, all pupils who reached the final attainment goals of primary education will be enrolled in the A-stream (in the past the boundary between the A- and B-stream was less strict).
 After 2 comprehensive years, pupils make a choice of study at the start of the second stage.
 From the second stage onwards four different types of education are offered.
-In Flanders a pupil chooses a course of study within one of the following types of education:
+In Flanders a pupil chooses a course of study within one of the following types of education (situation pre-modernization):

 - General secondary education (gse), which focuses on broad general education.
 It does not prepare pupils for a specific profession, but rather lays a firm foundation for higher education.